Kpler/typescript-katas/typescript-backend-katas/src/typescript-oop/readme.md

 You and the finest of your co-workers got asked to write a small banking app.
 Your friend gave you the following user story.

+Later on, we plan add complex logic to retrieve the user balance.
+For this reason, instead of it being a public field, we want it to be a private field and add a simple `getBalance()` method that, in a first step, will just return the value of the private field
+The initial balance of a new account should be 0

 - Create Bank account (without connection to any bank)
 - The only visible information of an bank account are:
     - id